Dergview F.C.

-Dergview Football Club is a semi-professional, Northern Irish football club playing in the NIFL Championship.
+Dergview Football Club is an intermediate-level, Northern Irish football playing in the NIFL Premier Intermediate League.

 History

 The club, founded in 1980, hails from Castlederg, County Tyrone, Northern Ireland, and plays its matches at Darragh Park.
-Club colours are red, black, and white.
+The club began in junior football, before working its way up to the senior level of Northern Irish football.
+The club traditionally play in black and white.
 They are nicknamed 'Constitution' or 'The Constitutes'.

 Portadown legend Richard Clarke was appointed manager in June 2013.
 He resigned in February 2018.